udaysidhu99/danki/README.md

-# Danki – German Vocabulary to Anki with Gemini
+# Danki – German Vocabulary to Anki

 Danki is a lightweight macOS app that helps you automate German vocabulary acquisition by generating high-quality word data using Google Gemini and sending it straight into your Anki deck — complete with articles, conjugations, and natural example sentences.